 How technology is revolutionizing property management

-With 2020 just over the horizon, property management is going in different and new directions.
+Property management is going in different and new directions.
 Keeping up with trends may be burdensome, but there are things that can help guide a property manager or a property management firm to success.

 Among the things that managers and owners have to look out for are technological innovations.
 For example, Internet of Things devices like thermostats, CCTVs, and smart locker storage are becoming widely used.
 Other than that, automation is becoming a critical component of the property management industry, too.
 It may not be obvious in the field but the back-office can certainly gain a lot from it, as it can further streamline their tasks.